Undergraduate Course Allocation through Competitive Markets: Supplementary Materials

-\textit{The main innovation} of our search process is that course demand is only updated for two subsets of students at each step.
-The first subset includes students who can no longer afford the allocation determined in the previous step.
-The second includes students who did not demand their ideal bundle in the previous step and have a strictly positive utility for courses with recently decreased prices, where these prices are within the student's budget.
-For any student outside these two subsets, their optimal course demand remains unchanged between consecutive steps of the search process.
-This innovation has proven particularly effective for large student populations, significantly reducing the time required for the search process compared to having all students update their demand at each step.
+The main innovation in Phase I is that demands are only updated for two subsets of students in each step.
+The first includes students who can no longer afford the allocation determined in the previous step.
+The second includes students who did not demand their most-preferred course schedule in the previous step and have a positive utility for courses with recently decreased prices (within the student's budget).
+Any student outside these two subsets has her demand unchanged between steps.
+This has proven particularly effective, significantly shortening the search process compared to updating every student's demand.

 \textit{Phase II}.
-The second phase starts with the best price of Phase I and works to reduce the excess course demand to levels below those observed in the data.
-For each course with positive excess demand and each student who demands it, we use a dual program to calculate the minimum price change needed so that the student no longer demands the course.
-We then sort these price changes and apply the smallest price change that fully eliminates the excess demand for the course.
-For example, if a course's excess demand is 2, we apply the second smallest price change among students who demand the course.
+The second phase starts with the best price of Phase I and reduces excess course demand to levels below those observed in the data.
+For each positive excess demand course and each demanding student, we use a dual program to calculate the minimum price change needed so the student no longer demands the course and apply the smallest change that fully eliminates the course's excess demand.
 We repeat this process until two conditions are met: (i) the distribution of excess demand errors stochastically dominates the distribution observed in the data, and (ii) no course is oversubscribed by more than $k-1=4$ seats.
 If both (i) and (ii) are satisfied we set $oversubcheck = 1$.
 We also update the value of $boundcheck$ as the market-clearing error changes.
-The output of Phase II includes the price vector $bestt$ and the exit flags $boundcheck$ and $oversubcheck$.
+The output of Phase II includes price vector $bestt$ and the exit flags $boundcheck$ and $oversubcheck$.

 \textit{Final Allocation}.
-After Phase II, we provide checks that the optimization problem for each student at the final prices is correctly solved and produce the final course allocation.
+After Phase II, we check each student's demand is correctly computed at the final prices and produce the final course allocation.
 If errors occur, the FinalAllocation function will correct them.
-If errors result in a violation of Phase I and II conditions, we return $bestdemand=\emptyset$.
-If such an event happens, we reset the exit flags and the number of rounds to the maximum value and restart the process with a new initial price vector.
-The last step is done using the last IF statement.
+If errors violate the Phase I and II conditions, we set $bestdemand = \emptyset$ and restart the process with a new initial price vector.